PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 ### Step x: Update tfvars

 - //TODO add notes about terraform general usage, handling sensitive values, etc

 For simplicity, only the variable values that need to be modified are separated into a separate tfvars file.

 - Change into terraform directory

+`cd ps-regional-2021-aws-labs/terraform/vmseries/`

-- Use nano or vi to modify `student.auto.tfvars`
+- Use vim to modify `student.auto.tfvars`

 - Update the specifics of your deployment
 - Anything marked with `###` should be replaced with appropriate value